 Glossary

-Welcome to the ECO-OS glossary, where we break-down frequently used terms, phrases, and jargon in the world of corporate ESG and sustainability.
+All the frequently used terms, phrases, and jargon you need to know from the world of corporate ESG and sustainability.

 Carbon Dioxide Equivalent (CO2e)